High-Tech Surveillance of Immigrants

 A US-based credit reporting agency and data broker that provides US immigration authorities with information that enables them to locate people targeted for deportation.

-A US-based military company that provides phone tracking devices and other equipment to US immigration authorities and the Israeli military.
-Used to provide surveillance technologies for the US-Mexico border and Israeli military checkpoints.
+A US weapons manufacturer that provides phone tracking devices and other equipment to the Israeli military and US immigration authorities.
+It used to provide surveillance technologies for use along the US–Mexico border and at Israeli military checkpoints.

 One of the world’s largest IT companies.
 Provides tools and infrastructure used by the US government to surveil immigrant communities and to manage prisons.
 Divested AnyVision for surveilling Palestinians but keeps providing services to the Israeli police.